 - The Zebra: This online car insurance search engine compares your options from 200 providers in less than 60 seconds.
 When you’re ready to consider your options and select a quote, you can also get a phone call from The Zebra for additional support.

 - Lemonade: Through this online insurance company, homeowners insurance starts at $25 a month and renters policies start at $5 a month.
 Instead of profiting extra when it doesn’t pay out claims, the company keeps 20% of your premium while 80% goes into a pool for paying claims and for charity.
-It’s available in California, Georgia, Illinois, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C.
+It’s available in Arizona, California, Georgia, Illinois, New Mexico, New York, Nevada, Pennsylvania, Texas, Ohio, Rhode Island and Washington, D.C.

 8. Arm Yourself to Make Smarter Financial Decisions